-As part of the draft COTP, we are proposing a Workplace Parking Levy to cover businesses with more than 10 staff parking spaces inside the Oxford ring road.
+The COTP, proposes a Workplace Parking Levy to cover businesses with 11 or more staff parking spaces in Oxford City Council’s administrative area, within the Oxford ring road.

 As well as the potential to reduce car trips, by law, the funds generated by a Workplace Parling Levy must be used to improve transport in and around the city.